 Let there be light

 Getting comfy for the night doesn’t mean you’re ready to hit the sack right away.
 Hang lanterns or headlamps from car handles to illuminate your interior for reading, organizing or snuggling with your adventure pup.
+Other reasons to bring a headlamp on the road?
+It can help light the way when nature calls in the middle of the night, or if you want to do a bit of hiking at dawn or dusk.

 Stay squeaky clean